PaulJablonski/Resume-Projects/Android Embedded Security System/README.md

 </p>

 <p align="center">
   Figure 11.
-Flood fill algorithm groups edges based on orientations, then edge groups are reduced to their average pixel location.
+Flood fill algorithm groups edges based on orientations, then edge groups are reduced to their average pixel location as shown on the right.
 </p>

 <p align="center">